iv461/icey/icey/doc/extending_icey.md

 We can set the value of the Stream, this triggers that all the callbacks get called.
 We can also listen on changes to this value by registering a callback ourselves.

-## Extending with custom subscribers and publishers: ìmage_transport
+## Extending with custom subscribers and publishers: image_transport

-In the following, we will extend ICEY to support the subscribers from the `ìmage_transport` package that allows subscribing to compressed camera images.
+In the following, we will extend ICEY to support the subscribers from the `image_transport` package that allows subscribing to compressed camera images.

 We already know how to create new subscribers: When we subscribe to a topic in ROS, we pass it a subscriber-callback that gets called every time a new message is received.
 We will create therefore an Stream that holds as value the ROS-message.
 We will set the value of the Stream to the new ROS-message each time the subscriber-callback gets called.